-Investment Objective: Renaissance Optimal Conservative Income Portfolio (referred to as the Fund) seeks to generate a high level of income with some potential for capital appreciation by investing primarily in units of Canadian and global mutual funds (referred to as the Underlying Funds).
+Investment Objective: Renaissance Optimal Conservative Income Portfolio (the Fund) seeks to generate a high level of income with some potential for capital appreciation by investing primarily in units of Canadian and global mutual funds (Underlying Funds).

 Investment Strategies: The Fund invests primarily in units of mutual funds managed by the Manager or its affiliates.
 The portfolio advisor has established a long-term strategic asset mix weighting for the Fund with, under normal market conditions, an asset mix of fixed income (65-95%) and equities (5-35%).
 The portfolio advisor may review and adjust the asset mix, in its sole discretion, depending on economic conditions and relative value of income and equity securities.